Zwalberg/AerE-361-Final-Project/README.md

 Welcome to Team 10's final project for Iowa State University's AER E 361 course!

 The team decided to create a virtual Blackjack game and pair it with a card counting system.
-This repository includes the C code and Arduino code to run the Blckjack game as well as the documentation for designing and playing the game.
+This repository includes the C code and Arduino code to run the Blackjack game as well as the documentation for designing and playing the game.

 This 6 person team was split into two smaller subteams in order to maximize efficiency.
 The two teams can be seen below.